Completing an Indiana Tax Return

 - Have the taxpayer sign and date the tax return.
 For joint returns, both the taxpayer and the spouse must sign it.

 - Include the taxpayer’s phone number.
-Without this information, the department may have to send a letter instead of making a phone call, which can slow the taxpayer’s refund.
+Without this information, the Indiana Department of Revenue (DOR) may have to send a letter instead of making a phone call, which can slow the taxpayer’s refund.

-- Be sure the taxpayer writes his or her Social Security number on the check or money order he or she will submit to the department if the taxpayer is not paying online or by phone.
+- Be sure the taxpayer writes his or her Social Security number on the check or money order he or she will submit to DOR if the taxpayer is not paying online or by phone.

 - If filing by paper, select the correct label and place it on the envelope.